GabrielNegreirosLima/shell-script-studies/README.md

   - `command1 | command2`: Redirects the first command output to the next command;
   - `command1 <<< {command2, variable}`: Receives a entry (command, output, variable) as command1 entry.
 It eliminates the need of `echo` and `cat` commands;
     - Example: `COLUMN_HOSTNAME=$(cut -d, -f1 <<< $LINEVARIABLE)`
   - `EOF`: End Of File.
 It ends a file or input for command.
 Can be used for aggregate commands for some other as the example.
-Can used to write a config file as the example2 or edit some other file, using ``;
+Can used to write a config file as the example2 or edit some other file, using `cat`;
     - Example:

           $ ssh localhost << EOF